Introduction to Waterfall Project Management

 As more projects worldwide incorporate Agile Project Management practices, does that mean the end of waterfall project management?
 Will all IT projects end up being Agile Project Management?

-To understand the different models, including Agile, and to use the one best suited to your situation, it is important to first understand what the traditional project management system, called the Waterfall Project Management Model, is all about.
+To understand the different models, including Agile, and to use the one best suited to your situation, it is important first to understand what the traditional project management system, the Waterfall Project Management Model, is all about.

 - Requirements and analysis